tangentyh/notes-of-tan/docs/backend/java/javaBasics.md

      ```
      - cannot be extended or implemented explicitly
      - when being processed — tools that process annotations receive objects implementing annotation interfaces, and call methods to retrieve elements
-     - `java.lang.annotation.Annotation` — The common interface extended by all annotation types.
+     - `java.lang.annotation.Annotation` — the common interface extended by all annotation types.
 Note that an interface that manually extends this one does not define an annotation type.
        ```java
        public interface Annotation
        ```